 While native advertising isn’t a typical PR tactic, there are arguments that it should become one.
-While native advertising is paid, PR pros can still control the content and direction for clients.
+Though the content is paid, PR pros can still control the content and direction for clients.
 It’s easy enough to just write an article about how your client’s product is the greatest thing since sliced bread and pay to place it as a native ad, but does this really sound like something your target audience would like and get value from?

 Pieces should still follow standard contributed article guidelines – no sales push, avoid holding up your product as the be-all, end-all, and think about your audience first.
 When paying for native advertising, get a clear answer on how it will be labeled.
 Though it might seem better to hope the publication is sliding under the FTC guidelines, transparency is always good.
 Articles should be labeled as a native ad, “sponsored content,” or “paid placement.”
 Honesty is appreciated by your audience.

 And don’t discount traditional contributed pieces.
-There’s still room for these, and there’s still editors interested in this content over native advertising.
+There’s still room for these, and there are still editors who prefer this content over native advertising.